 The SOM Net Impact Club provides education, events and career guidance for SOM students pursuing careers in non-profit management, public management and socially responsible business.
 The Club also functions as an umbrella organization, coordinating activities relating to social enterprise and socially responsible careers with faculty, staff, and other clubs on campus.
 Other related social enterprise related clubs include: Economic Development, Environment, Healthcare, SOM Outreach, Arts and Culture, Board Service, Community Service, The Internship Fund, Food for Thought and others.

 Organized by the Economic Development Club, this annual conference works to bring together eminent scholars, action agents and key opinion leaders to work on solutions for pressing economic development issues.
-This year, the Symposium brought to campus influential leaders in the field including Matthew Nemerson, SOM ‘81, the City of New Haven Economic Development Administrator and Andrea Levere, SOM ‘83, the President of Corporation for Enterprise Development.
+This year, the Symposium brought to campus influential leaders in the field including Josh Wright, SOM ‘98, the Executive Director of ideas42, and Andrea Levere, SOM ‘83, the President of Corporation for Enterprise Development.
 Topics included holistic development, economic and societal inclusion, and developing a financial market place that addresses the needs for all Americans.

 Founded in 2005, this annual conference, co-sponsored with the Net Impact Club, brings to SOM leaders from the world of philanthropic grant-making and investing.
-In it’s second year at Edward P. Evans Hall, the 11th annual Philanthropy Conference in 2016, “Fostering Ecosystems of Change,” featured speakers including Stanley Litow of the IBM International Foundation, Kelly Giordano of the Newman’s Own Foundation and Clara Miller of the F.B.
-Heron Foundation.
+In it’s sixth year at Edward P. Evans Hall, the 15th annual Philanthropy Conference in 2020, “A Vision for the Future,” featured speakers including Emilie M. Antonetti of the Brooks Brothers Golden Fleece Foundation, Ellis Carr of Capital Impact Partners, and Courtney Howard Hodapp of JPMorgan Chase & Co.